 As a bonus for acting now, you’ll also get a FREE Month’s trial to Life Hacks, a premium publication delivered once a week that includes health tips, money saving strategies and more.

 At the end of 30 Days, if you want to keep it, simply do nothing.
 If you choose not to keep your subscription to Life Hacks, just send us an email and we won’t charge you.
-It’s just $7 per month for 4 issues.
+It’s just $7 per month.
 Don’t worry, we’ll send you an email reminding you before your 30-day FREE Trial Period ends, just reply if you choose to cancel.